wintercms/docs/database-relations.md

     Winter\Storm\Database\Models\DeferredBinding::cleanUp(1);

-> **Note:** Winter automatically destroys deferred bindings that are older than 5 days.
+> **NOTE:** Winter automatically destroys deferred bindings that are older than 5 days.
 It happens when a back-end user logs into the system.

 <a name="disable-deferred-binding"></a>
 ### Disable Deferred Binding